zetavg/chromium-website/site/developers/gerrit-guide/index.md

 @google.com emails in git commits.
 It is particularly useful if you have your
 @chromium.org email in global git config, and you try to trigger chrome-internal trybots (that otherwise require @google.com email).

-**Please note** that linking your accounts does NOT change ownership of CLs you've already uploaded and you will **lose edit access** to any CLs owned by your secondary (@google.com) account. i.e CLs you uploaded with your @google.com account, before the link, will not show up in your @chromium.org dashboard.
-You will have to re-upload in-flight changes and, for old closed changes, you can set the assignee to your @chromium.org to make them visible in your linked account dashboard.
-We don't recommend linking accounts when you significant in-flight changes.

 If you have linked accounts, and want to unlink them: